mosaicml/composer/README.md

 Composer offers significant reductions in training time and cost.
 Using Composer, you can:

-- Train ResNet-50 on ImageNet to the standard 76.6% top-one accuracy for \$40 in 1 hour and 14 minutes (_with vanilla PyTorch:_ \$116 in 3 hours and 53 minutes) on AWS.
+- Train ResNet-50 on ImageNet to the standard 76.6% top-one accuracy for \$40 in 1.2 hours(_with vanilla PyTorch:_ \$116 in 3.8 hours) on AWS.
-- Train a GPT-2 125M to a standard perplexity of 24.11 for \$145 in 4 hours and 27 minutes (_with vanilla PyTorch_: \$255 in 7 hours and 47 minutes) on AWS.
+- Train a GPT-2 125M to a standard perplexity of 24.11 for \$145 in 4.5 hours (_with vanilla PyTorch_: \$255 in 7.8 hours) on AWS.
 - Use these speedup methods on your own models in your own training loop.

 ## The Latest Research on Efficient Training